Carpet drying FAQ

 Most carpet drying situations are covered by standard home or commercial insurance when caused by a sudden, accidental event.
 Here is what you should know about costs and insurance for carpet drying:

-- Free assessments — We provide free, no-obligation on-site assessments and written quotes before any chargeable work begins.
+- On-site assessments — We provide on-site assessments and written estimates before any chargeable work begins.

 - No call-out fees — Emergency assessments carry no call-out fee in metropolitan areas Australia-wide.